ZOOM WEBINAR

 Topics covered

-Critical student recruitment trends
+Regional student recruitment outlook

 revealing where demand is rising and where new challenges are emerging